History of EDM Machining

 The 1980s – Present Day

-As time progressed, more and more manufacturers began to see the benefits of wire EDM machining.
+As time progressed, more and more manufacturers began to see the benefits of wire EDM technology.
 Today, wire EDM machines make it possible to manufacture delicate, intricate and complex parts.
 EDM machines play a vital role in manufacturing processes for a broad range of industries, including electronic manufacturing, medical manufacturing, and aerospace manufacturing.
 EDM services are also essential for manufacturing precision military parts.

 Precision wire EDM services make it possible to machine hard metals that traditional manufacturing methods simply cannot handle effectively.
 The technology that arose out of an experiment that took place in 1770 has evolved into a critical element of today’s manufacturing sector.